uqfoundation/multiprocess/README.md

 Examples
 --------
-The `multiprocessing.Process` class follows the API of `threading.Thread`.
+The `multiprocess.Process` class follows the API of `threading.Thread`.
 For example ::

-    from multiprocessing import Process, Queue
+    from multiprocess import Process, Queue

     def f(q):
         q.put('hello world')